JaviMaligno/DjangoTutorial/README.md

 This a very simple blog where I can make posts as an admin.
 I also allow comments from anyone.
 The email field is optional.
 The comments need to be approved by an admin (not because I believe in censorship but because I wanted to try this feature).

 ## WeatherApp
+In this app you can search a city a get information of the weather.
+At the moment is just an API and the city can be sent through a post request.
+In this request you can add `"temp_unit"` to be  `"C"`, `"F"` or `"K"` for Celsius, Fahrenheit and Kelvin temperature.
+You can also add `"wind_unit"` to be `"ms"`, `"kmh` or `"mh"` to display the wind speed in meter per second, kilometers per hour or miles per hour.
+There is some front-end done, but I wasn't satisfied with the ways in which I could allow the user to set the units, so it is not being used at the moment.

 ## RealtimeApp